gtoff/nvidia-docker-novnc/README.md

 # Scripts to set up RAP course VMs

 The following steps should configure the VMs to run GPU accelerated docker containers with noVNC.

+1) clone this repo in /opt --> VERY IMPORTANT or wont't work

 Run:

     sudo ./setup-host.sh